 Preheat the oven to 200 degrees F.

-Begin by removing any plant matter, and leaves and trim the stem with very little stem on the back of the flower head.
+Begin by removing any plant matter, and leaves and trim the stem with a little stem on the back of the flower head.
+Lay on paper towels to avoid sticky sap on your hands and counter.

-Lay each seed head in a single layer on a wire rack on a baking sheet.
-Bake for 1-2 hours.
-It’s a good idea to check the flowers after one hour to make sure the head of the sunflower isn’t becoming a brown color.
+Lay each head of the flower in a single layer on a wire rack on a cookie sheet or baking sheet.
+Bake 1-2 hours.
+The information I found says it’s a good idea to check the flowers after one hour.
+This is to make sure the head of the sunflower isn’t becoming a brown color.

 Silica Gel Magic Step-by-Step Process: Time and Care Unveiled